Healthcare Assistant (General Practice) - Experience Required by Chase Medical

 Healthcare Assistant

-Chase Medical are working with a GP Surgery in Sheffield London, who are offering flexible locum shifts to Healthcare Assistants at highly competitive pay rates of £13.00 - £20 per hour (inc. holiday pay).
+Chase Medical are working with a GP Surgery in Nottingham, who are offering flexible locum shifts to Healthcare Assistants at highly competitive pay rates of £13.00 - £20 per hour (inc. holiday pay).

 Job Role